1

 Washing & Sanitizing Eggs

 Dirty eggs can be a health hazard if they are not properly cleaned and sanitized.
 Dirty eggs should be washed using an unscented dishwashing liquid or another food-grade detergent.
-Water temperature should be no less than 110°F and no more than 120°F. For information on USDA-approved egg washing compounds, go to Nonfood Compounds Listing Directory and look for Shell Egg information under Q1.
+Water temperature should be no less than 110°F and no more than 120°F. For information on USDA-approved egg-washing compounds, go to the Nonfood Compounds Listing Directory and look for Shell Egg information under Q1.

 The United States Department of Agriculture (USDA) Food Safety and Inspection Service (FSIS) has published a Fact Sheet on the safe handling of shell eggs.
 Go to the Egg Safety Page from the FSIS to find more information.